-Brendan McGivern is the head of the World Trade Organization (WTO) practice of the White & Case LLP.
-He is also the Executive Partner of the Firm's Geneva office.
+Brendan McGivern is the head of the World Trade Organization (WTO) practice of White & Case LLP.

 He practices international trade law, particularly the law of the WTO.
 He also has an active practice in public international law, including the negotiation and implementation of environmental treaties.

-Brendan advises companies, industry associations and sovereign governments on the full range of WTO disciplines.
+McGivern advises companies, industry associations and sovereign governments on the full range of WTO rules.
 He represents WTO Member states in dispute settlement proceedings before panels and the Appellate Body.
 He counsels sovereign governments on the negotiation of bilateral and regional free trade agreements.
 He has extensive experience in international energy trade law issues.

-He is a regular public commentator on WTO matters, and has been interviewed on CNBC Television, Bloomberg Television, China Central Television and Radio France about WTO issues.
-He has also been quoted on WTO dispute settlement issues by numerous media outlets, including The New York Times, The Wall Street Journal, the Financial Times, CBS News, ABC News, CNBC, USA Today, Business Week, Forbes, the International Herald Tribune, Reuters, the Associated Press, Bloomberg News, Agence France-Presse and National Public Radio.
+McGivern is a regular public commentator on WTO matters, as well as on Brexit.
+He has been interviewed on CNBC Television, Bloomberg Television, China Central Television and Radio France about WTO issues.
+He has also been quoted on WTO dispute settlement issues by numerous media outlets, including The New York Times, The Wall Street Journal, the Financial Times, CBS News, ABC News, CNBC, USA Today, Business Week, Forbes, Reuters, the Associated Press, Bloomberg News, Agence France-Presse and National Public Radio.